elias5000/gocd-playground/README.md

   * Run `docker-compose up -d --scale agent=0` to start up the containers (except agents - we will start them in a minute)
   * Copy the value for agentAutoRegisterKey from [the XML config](http://localhost:8153/go/admin/config_xml) and edit it in docker-compose.yaml for the agent
   * Run `docker-compose up -d --scale agent=2` to start the agents
-* Create a new user on the [Gogs Server](http://localhost:3000)
+* Create a new user on the [Gitea Server](http://localhost:3000)
-* Create a new repo for pipeline code on Gogs
+* Create a new repo for pipeline code on Gitea
 * Create some pipeline configuration inside the repo
    * You can use [this](https://github.com/tomzo/gocd-yaml-config-example/blob/master/ci.gocd.yaml) as a starting point
    * Any files matching `*.gocd.yaml*` will be used by GoCD by default